 Rename Sheet in Excel VBA

-How to Rename Sheet in VBA?
+How to Rename a Sheet in VBA?

-For example, if we want to rename the sheet named as “Sheet 1”, then we need to call the sheet by its name using the Worksheet object.
+For example, if we want to rename the sheet named "Sheet 1", then we need to call the sheet by its name using the Worksheet object.

 Worksheets(“Sheet1”)